veracruz-project/veracruz-examples/i-poc/README.md

    * RUNTIME\_HUGHEPAGES\_SIZE\_USE

-      2048 reserves 2GB for Nitro enclaves
+      2048 reserves 2GB for Nitro enclaves.
+The VoD example executing  big YOLOv3 model requires 2GB to be able to run that model in Veracruz.

    * RUNTIME\_POD\_SIZE\_USE